 The Role of Displacement Maps in Realistic Texture Application

-The effectiveness of a displacement map hinges on its contrast and blur.
-A well-prepared map, typically derived from the target surface itself, accurately represents the "nooks and crannies" that the graphic should wrap around.
-This technique is not limited to toast; it is fundamental for applying logos to clothing, text to crumpled paper, or any element that needs to appear physically embedded within a textured environment.
+The effectiveness of a displacement map depends on its contrast and blur.
+A properly prepared map, often based on the target surface, accurately captures the details the graphic should conform to.
+This technique isn't just for toast—it's essential for applying logos to clothing, text to crumpled paper, or any element meant to appear embedded in a textured surface.

 Practical Tips for Realistic Burnt Effects